eozen1/eozen1/README.md

 ## An avid student of computer science at Georgia Tech.
-Interested in machine learning, full-stack development, system architecture, and Pluribus.
+Interested in machine learning, full-stack development, system architecture, and Game of Thrones Shows.

 Check out some of my projects!